 - Sending an electronic payment to any bank within Qatar

-- Sending an electronic payment to any bank in any country that has adopted IBAN
+- Sending an electronic payment to any bank in a country that has mandated use of IBAN

-All inter-bank transfers to accounts within Qatar will require a beneficiary IBAN from 1st May 2014.
+All inter-bank transfers to accounts within Qatar require a beneficiary IBAN.
 This includes SWIFT payments and instructions, Barwa Bank Internet Banking payment instructions, salary transfers and QATCH payments.

 Customers can have more than one IBAN.
 An IBAN uniquely identifies an account (not a customer) so if the customer has more than one account (say a QAR current account and a USD Super Saver) they will have more than one IBAN.